Transform Your Face Shape - Use Foundation and Blush

-Disguising your face shape using foundation and blush is easy if you know your facial shape.
-You will need three basic foundation shades and a blusher to make corrections.
-Facial shapes to correct include long shaped face, heart shaped face, square shaped face, and round shaped face.
-If you have an oval shaped face, your face is considered to be perfectly shaped and you don't need any corrections!
+If you have an oval shaped face, your face is considered to be perfectly shaped so you don't need to make any corrections!
 You are truly one lucky lady!

-You can easily correct the shape of your face by using accent foundation shades and blusher to conceal them.
+You can easily correct the shape of your face using accent foundation shades and blusher to conceal them.
 You are trying to create the illusion of having an oval shaped face when you use makeup to conceal your structural imperfections.
 Don't get too hung up on imperfections though.
 They are what truly makes us all unique individuals!

-Long Shaped Face To reduce the length of a long face, use a darker shade foundation to shade around the top of the forehead and blend it into the hairline.
+To reduce the length of a long face, use a darker shade foundation to shade around the top of the forehead and blend it into the hairline.
 Also use a darker shade along the jawline under the chin and under the cheekbones.

 Dot a lighter shade above the cheekbones to highlight them.
 Apply the base foundation blending well into the shaded and highlighted areas.